open-component-model/ocm-spec/doc/01-model/01-model.md

     name: open-component-model
 ```

-A component version contains all artifacts required for using it plus additional metadata.
-Such artifacts in OCM are called *resources*.
-Resources are usually build or packaged from something, e.g. code in a git repo.
-The artifacts needed for building a component version are named *sources* in ocm.
+A component version contains all artifacts required for using it, plus additional metadata.
+Such artifacts in OCM are called resources.
+Resources are usually built or packaged from something, e.g., code in a git repo.
+The artifacts needed for creating a component version are named *sources* in OCM.

 ```yaml
 ...